somphene/somphene.github.io/log/_posts/2020-06-04-01-Thermodynamics-Conservative-Cycle.md

 ### Identity of Thermodynamics

 Cycle is Identity.
 In Thermodynamics it is named Energy.
 Thermodynamics shows how to smoothly translate from one form of Energy to another form of Energy (Identity).
 Energy is allowed to translate smoothly from one form to another in a cycle which forms the Identity.
 The different forms are given names as relative Identities.
+Equilibrium is the name given when two relative Identities are Identified to a unique.
+The name equilibrium corresponds to the mathematical concept of  equals to $$=$$.
+Thus Unique Identification is Equilibrium.

 ### Cycle $$\circ$$ Energy is Conserved